Skip to main content

 In these seven floors, once housing the world's first escalator, can be found 4.5 acres of... well, everything.
 And thanks to the 12,000 lightbulbs you'll have no difficulty seeing it.
 Even if all you want is a humble drink of cool water, you can have a sip drawn from one of the under-the-site artesian wells.
 (The deepest is 489 ft, 149 m).

-Here you can purchase any of over 300 varieties of cheese or have a unique chocolate drink, such as an Italian 'suckao' available from the Chocolate Bar.
-You could even purchase your own custom-made Madame Tussaud's waxwork - for a mere £250,000 ($442,000).
-If you're on a budget, you can bid for the £20,000 ($35,000) 24-karat gold Lindt bunny.
+You could even purchase your own custom-made Madame Tussaud's waxwork - for the price of a small study.
+If you're on a budget, you can bid for the 24-karat gold Lindt bunny.

 On the way out, since you haven't any money left, take a look at the extraordinary chandeliers or the specialized jewelry.
 But be sure to bring your ear plugs and elbow pads.
 Harrods is full not only of a million square feet of merchandise, but hordes of shoppers and visitors from all over the world.